 Choose whichever hat(s) you like while I share a (bird) story:

 There are many possible “conclusions” from this story.
 The most important is the power of what we believe to be so.
 Our self-image and what we tell ourselves determines just about everything we do or will be in life.
 It does not matter if it is “true” or not, just that we believe it, and accept it as our “reality”.
-Now, many “positive” people may assume that the chickens in the story are “negative”, but I assert that many “positive” people may even more “chicken” by avoiding those they think different, challenging, or “negative” and are just as “guilty” for not seeing, encouraging, acknowledging or allowing the true “greatness” that others may possess.
-To borrow from another (better-known) story, sometimes the “ugly duckling” is, in fact, a “swan”.
+Many “positive” people may assume that the chickens in the story are “negative”, but I assert that many “positive” people may even more “chicken” by avoiding those they think different, challenging, or “negative” (and are thus just as “guilty” for not seeing, encouraging, acknowledging or allowing the true “greatness” that others may possess).
+As in another (better-known) story, sometimes an “ugly duckling” is, in fact, a “swan”.

-To really “grow”, often “requires” being uncomfortable, to leave what is familiar and expand our experience and, literally, become someone/something (“more”) that we are not (already).
+To really “grow”, often “requires” being uncomfortable, to leave what is familiar and expand our experience and, literally, become someone and/or something (“more”) that we are not (already).

-We tend to ONLY see that which we are familiar, recognize, and by implication, ARE.
+Humans tend to ONLY see that which they are familiar, recognize, and by implication, ARE.
 When people see others as “negative”, they are most likely seeing a part of themselves that they do not like and want to keep hidden (from themselves even more than from others).

 Projection is a form of (self-)perception.
 When people finally REALLY look, find, see and think “positively”, the “negativity” in others (and themselves) will not matter.
 It does not need to disappear.

 Stars are easier to see at night in a dark sky.
 Even a small candle often casts enough light to brighten a large room enough to see what is important.
 And in the same way as one lit candle can light another without any “loss” of energy or flame by sharing, so too, can people share their time, presence, attention, “souls” and “true essence” or anything else that increases the amount of “light” in the world, without “endangering” how “positive” they are (or aren’t).